F4b1-/Morsepy/README.md

 # Morsepy
-A  program for learning and practicing morse code.
+A  python script for learning and practicing morse code.

 # How to use it
 Enter a text in the textfield and press enter.
 Morsepy will morse it to you while showing the corresponding signals in the terminal.